Karpeles/Bitfinex-Autolend-Bot/README.md

 ## Bot Options

-The bot has a number of options, most of which allow you to tweak the bot's lending in the search of maximum profits.
+The bot has a number of options, most of which allow you to tweak the bot's lending in the search for maximum profits.
 You will find all of these predefined in the files BFX-USD.php and BFX-SAN.php

 1. ```tries``` - number of times to retry API requests that fail
 2. ```placeAboveLowestAsk``` - number of units to offer lending above the lowest ask, e.g. if the lowest ask is for 0.05 and placeAboveLowestAsk = 1,000,000 the bot will lend out at a rate where there are 1,000,000 units offered above the lowest ask.
 As a specific example if the lowest ask for USD is at 0.05 and placeAboveLowestAsk = 1,000,000, the bot will look 1 million dollars above the highest ask and offer at that rate.
 This is a mechanism, which is used to obtain more favourable rates